 “It’s an uplifting event, showing everyone our culture.
 Even the young kids are learning to dance.
 It’s fantastic to have all the Kulin nations come together,” Ms Bourke said.

 Dja Dja Wurrung tribe member Thomas Harrison performed with his 11-year-old son Matthew Clare, who dances regularly in the eastern region and said Tanderrum was the largest performance he had ever done.

 “A lot of people showed how much they respect our culture by coming here,” Matthew said.

 “It’s a fantastic event to not only be with them all and to share with the other members of the Kulin Nation,” Mr Harrison said.

-Victorian Premier Daniel Andrews and Minister for Housing and Disability Martin Foley attended the ceremony and danced with the indigenous performers.
+Victorian Premier Daniel Andrews and Member for Albert Park Martin Foley attended the ceremony and danced with the indigenous performers.